Trustwave and Cybereason Merge to Form Global MDR Powerhouse for Unparalleled Cybersecurity Value. Learn More

 When in Doubt, Ask your IRAP Assessor the Question

-Although it is within the best interests of an IRAP assessor to clearly indicate expectations and required evidence as part of the assessment, organisations working with assessors should still come prepared with their questions should any doubts arise as to how the ISM guidelines, sections, topics, or even individual controls would be reviewed.
+Although it is within the best interests of an IRAP assessor to clearly indicate expectations and required evidence as part of the assessment, organizations working with assessors should still come prepared with their questions should any doubts arise as to how the ISM guidelines, sections, topics, or even individual controls would be reviewed.
 The System Hardening guideline, in particular, can be challenging even for the most experienced assessor!

-For instance, if there is any ambiguity in the wording of a given control, organisations should seek clarity from their IRAP assessor, ideally earlier within the assessment, to ensure appropriate evidence is provided, in turn preventing potential misunderstandings.
+For instance, if there is any ambiguity in the wording of a given control, organizations should seek clarity from their IRAP assessor, ideally earlier within the assessment, to ensure appropriate evidence is provided, in turn preventing potential misunderstandings.